-- Rabies: legally required in most states. - DHPPi: a combination vaccine that protects against Distemper, Parvovirus, Parainfluenza and Infectious Hepatitis. - Leptospirosis: protects against a dangerous bacterial infection.
-Whilst some vets do not consider this a core vaccine, at Small Door we strongly recommend it for most dogs, as leptospirosis is prominent in the areas we operate.
+- Rabies: legally required in New York. - DHPPi: a combination vaccine that protects against Distemper, Parvovirus, Parainfluenza and Infectious Hepatitis. - Leptospirosis: protects against a dangerous bacterial infection.
+Whilst some vets do not consider this a core vaccine, at Small Door we strongly recommend it for all dogs in New York, as leptospirosis is found across all five boroughs and is even more prominent outside of the city.